Allowable Costs

 Monthly Living Allowances

 The standard monthly living allowance is intended to help cover costs for food, clothing, personal needs (e.g., health care, hygiene), transportation, rent/mortgage and utility expenses.
 The monthly living allowance used to determine a student’s Canada and Alberta assessment is based on the student’s household status.
-While the monthly living allowance is an allowable cost, students will not receive a monthly disbursement dedicated to covering that expense.
+While the monthly living allowance is an allowable cost, students will not receive a monthly disbursement dedicated to covering all expenses.

 Monthly living allowances are determined by the Canada Student Financial Assistance Program and applied to both Canada and Alberta assessments.
 Living allowances are adjusted annually to account for inflation.